thiblahute/meson-website/Reference-manual.md

 The argument `meson_version` takes a string describing which Meson version the project requires.
 Usually something like `>0.28.0`.
 Similarly you can specify the license(s) the code is under with the `license` keyword argument.
 Usually this would be something like `license : 'GPL2+'`, but the code has multiple licenses you can specify them as an array like this: `license : ['proprietary', 'GPL3']`.
 Note that the text is informal and is only written to the dependency manifest.
 Meson does not do any license validation, you are responsible for verifying that you abide by all licensing terms.

 You can specify default values for project options with the `default_options` keyword, which takes an array of strings.
-The strings are in the form `key=value` and have the same format as options to Meson cof.
+The strings are in the form `key=value` and have the same format as options to `mesonconf`.
 For example to set the default project type you would set this: `default_options : ['buildtype=debugoptimized']`.
 Note that these settings are only used when running Meson for the first time.
 They are also ignored in subprojects, only ones in the top level project are used.

 ### run_command ###